MOSES * EGYPT * SPAETH

 Controversial Archaeological Discovery

-Now, however, references to a royal palace have been found in the inscriptions from Hatshepsut, both in the temple at Deir el-Bahari to the west of the Nile outside Thebes, as well as on fragments from her "red chapel" (later torn down) in the Amon-temple at Thebes/Karnak.
+Now, however, references to a royal palace have been found in the inscriptions from Hatshepsut, both in the temple at Deir el-Bahari to the west of the Nile outside Thebes, as well as on fragments from her "red chapel" (later torn down, and now rebuilt) in the Amon-temple at Thebes/Karnak.

 These descriptions also mention that Hatshepsut - among other names here called "Divine Successor to the Throne" - was crowned as her father's co-regent.
 Furthermore, it appears that during the ensuing ceremony she arrived at the Amun-temple on board a holy barque and went ashore at (quote:) "the head of the canal".
 This was a small basin with a jetty and steps leading up to the courtyard in front of the temple and palace.